 Your story will be different, but if I can become more confident so can you.

 It all starts with self-awareness.
 Awareness brings understanding.
-With new understanding you will start to see the world differently and your behaviour will change.
+With the new understanding, you will start to see the world differently and your behaviour will change.

 Take a moment to really think about the following questions: